serjs/socks5-server/README.md

 # Build your own image:
 `docker-compose -f docker-compose.build.yml up -d`\
-Just don't forget to set parameters in the `.env` file.
+Just don't forget to set parameters in the `.env` file (`cp .env.example .env)` and edit it with your config parameters

 # Test running service